painot/BSS-Macro/README.md

 - If ran on an Emulator, it will be laggier than usual because of the device's streaming capabilities.

 <br>
-I am not an advanced scripter so please suggest ways I can improve.
+I am not an advanced scripter so please suggest improvements.